 These three classes are complemented by electives for a total of 15—18 credits.

-View previous work done by Foundations in Architecture students.
+View student work projects created by Foundations in Architecture students.

 B.Arch.
 Studio (fall and spring semesters)